milospjanic/chrPos2rsIDdbSNP147CommonPlusRareVariants/README.md

 chrPos2rsIDdbSNP147CommonPlusRareVariants is a script to convert a list of genomics positions in a format: chrno_position_allele1_allele2 to SNP rsIDs.
 Script will append rsIDs as a column to an existing file. chrPos2rsIDdbSNP147CommonPlusRareVariants is useful for quick conversion to SNP rsIDs for various downstream analysis and lookups.

-chrPos2rsIDdbSNP147CommonPlusRareVariants uses dbSNP147 dataset from UCSC table browser that contains both common and rare variants, and thus can convert datasets with rare variants.
+chrPos2rsIDdbSNP147CommonPlusRareVariants uses dbSNP147 dataset from UCSC table browser that contains both common and rare variants (in total **158622213** variants , and thus can convert datasets with rare variants.

 **Usage**